jykim-rd/final-project-btry6020-2025/README.md

 ## How to Run the Analysis
 1. Download or clone this repository.
 2. Open the provided final_project.Rmd file in RStudio.
+3. All required "R" packages are listed in the Requirements.txt file
-3. Run all the code or click "Knit" to generate the full report (HTML or PDF).
+4. Run all the code or click "Knit" to generate the full report (HTML or PDF).